-This quote of Jesus in regards to the end times is found in Matthew 24:34; Mark 13:30; and Luke 21:32.
-Jesus said, "Truly I say to you, this generation will not pass away until all these things take place."
-The key to understanding what Jesus means is the context; that is, we must understand the verses that are surrounding verse 34, but especially the verses prior to it.
-In Matthew 24:4–31, Jesus is speaking of future events.
-The generation of people living when those events occur is the generation that Jesus speaks of "not passing" until He returns.
+The key to understanding what Jesus meant by “this generation will not pass away until all these things take place” is the context; that is, we must understand the verses that are surrounding Matthew 24:34, especially the verses prior to it.
+In Matthew 24:4–31, Jesus is clearly giving a prophecy; He is speaking of future events.
 Jesus had already told those living during His earthly ministry that the kingdom had been taken from them (Matthew 21:43).
-Therefore, it is imperative that Matthew 24–25 be seen as speaking of a future time.
-The word “generation” refers to the people alive in the future when the events of Matthew 24–25 will occur.
+Therefore, it is imperative that Matthew 24–25 be seen as dealing with a future time.
+The generation that Jesus speaks of “not passing” until He returns is a future generation, namely, the people living when the predicted events occur.
+The word generation refers to the people alive in the future when the events of Matthew 24–25 take place.

-Another possibility is that Jesus was giving a prophecy with a “double fulfillment."
-Some of what He was predicting was going to occur during the time of the generation to whom He was speaking.
-Some of Jesus’ prophecy may have been fulfilled when the Romans destroyed Jerusalem in A.D.
-70. However, other aspects of Jesus’ prophecy did not occur in A.D.
-70; for example, Matthew 24:29–31.
-The problem with this view is that it does not harmonize with Jesus’ statement that “all these things" will take place in “this generation.”
-Therefore, it is best to understand “this generation” as referring to the generation in which the end-times events occur.
+Another interpretation is that Jesus’ prophecy in Matthew 24 has a “double fulfillment.”
+In this view, “this generation” is the people Jesus was speaking to at that moment—some of what He predicted was going to occur during their lifetimes.
+So, when the Romans destroyed Jerusalem in AD 70, Jesus’ prophecy was fulfilled in part; the fall of Jerusalem provided a foretaste of worse things to come.
+However, many aspects of Jesus’ prophecy did not occur in AD 70; for example, the celestial signs of Matthew 24:29–31.
+The main problem with the “dual-fulfillment” interpretation is that it does not harmonize with Jesus’ statement that “all” these things will take place in “this generation.”
+Therefore, it is better to understand “this generation” as referring to the generation alive when the end times events are actually occurring.

 Essentially, Jesus is saying that, once the events of the end times begin, they will happen quickly.
-This concept is echoed in many other Scriptures (Matthew 24:22; Mark 13:20; Revelation 3:11; 22:7, 12, 20).
+The age of grace has continued for a very long time.
+But when the time for judgment finally arrives, things will be wrapped up posthaste.
+This concept of God’s drawing things to a rapid close is echoed in many other passages of Scripture (Matthew 24:22; Mark 13:20; Revelation 3:11; 22:7, 12, 20).